-It is important to consider that both the Russian and the Ukrainian figures may be very far off the actual count, said Responsible Statecraft.
-Searching for clarity on Ukrainian and Russian casualty figures “will most certainly send the seeker tumbling down a rabbit hole much like Alice in Wonderland”, the site said.
+But it is important to consider that both the Russian and the Ukrainian figures may be very far off the actual count, said Responsible Statecraft.
+Searching for clarity on Ukrainian and Russian casualty figures "will most certainly send the seeker tumbling down a rabbit hole much like Alice in Wonderland", the site said.

-One thing even the most casual investigator might query, though, is why Russian fatalities and injuries are so high compared to those of Ukraine, the website said.
+One thing even the most casual investigator might query, though, is why purported Russian fatalities and injuries are so high compared to those of Ukraine, the website said.

 How can we be sure of the figures?

 Obtaining accurate information about military deaths is "notoriously difficult", said FullFact, with estimates relying on "a combination of intercepted communications on both sides, satellite imagery and 'contact reports' where troops in battle estimate how much damage they have inflicted on the other side".

 All these sources and their calculations also involve "an element of guesswork".
 And it is important to note that both Russia and Ukraine have a "vested interest" in making the given figures "suit their needs", said the site.

 Create an account with the same email registered to your subscription to unlock access.